dirkwhoffmann/vAmigaTS/Blitter/line/README.md

 Same as line1 with a different starting point (center is slightly shifted).

+#### line12, line13

+Same as line1 with invalid values for the width parameter (must be 2 to make the Blitter work correctly).

 #### mask1, mask2, mask3

 Same as line1 with unusual values in BLTADAT and the two mask registers.